ramilivia/unzer-quickpay/INCIDENT.md

 For low performers more than 60% of the deployments fail while for high performenrs this should be less than 10%

 ## 4. Time To Restore Service (MTTR)

+This measures how long does it take to recover from a failure in production.

+High performers recover in less than one hour while low performers usually take longer than a day.